Hansmu/nodejs/README.md

 `multer` can be used to process sent files. `multipart/form-data` specifies that a form contains mixed data - binary and text.

+`res.status(200).json()` to send back a JSON response.

+CORS errors can only be solved on the server, not on the client side.
+Use a middleware to help with CORS. `res.setHeader('Access-Control-Allow-Origin', 'some.url.com');` to lock down to a specific URL.
+`res.setHeader('Access-Control-Allow-Methods', 'GET, POST, PUT, PATCH, DELETE');` to allow only certain HTTP verbs. `res.setHeader('Access-Control-Allow-Headers', 'Content-Type, Authorization');` to allow only certain headers.